d3plus/d3plus-hierarchy/example/pie-chart-tooltip.md

 # Pie Chart Tooltip

-To set custom tooltip in a [Pie](http://d3plus.org/docs/#Pie) class, set the `tbody` property of [tooltipConfig](http://d3plus.org/docs/#Viz.tooltipConfig) to an array of 2 values.
-First item in this array is the label and second item is the label value.
-Using following data:
+To show data in a [Pie](http://d3plus.org/docs/#Pie) chart tooltip, use the `tbody` property of the [tooltipConfig](http://d3plus.org/docs/#Viz.tooltipConfig) to define each row in a table as an Array of column values.

 ```js
 var data = [